alphagov/govuk-design-system/src/components/textarea/index.md

 Labels must be aligned above the textarea they refer to.
 They should be short, direct and written in sentence case.
 Do not use colons at the end of labels.

 There are 2 ways to use the textarea component.
-You can use HTML or, if you’re using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.
+You can use HTML or, if you’re using [Nunjucks][lib_nunjucks] or the [GOV.UK Prototype Kit][govuk_prototype_kit], you can use the Nunjucks macro.

 {{ example({ group: "components", item: "textarea", example: "default", html: true, nunjucks: true, open: false, size: "m", titleSuffix: "second" }) }}